ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **History**

-Legacy Wiki was a GitHub wiki and a very early locus of technical content (including the original Ethereum White Paper).
+Legacy Wiki was a GitHub wiki and a very early locus of technical content (including the original Ethereum Whitepaper).
 Over time, Ethereum developers migrated their documentation, specifications, and technical description work to other platforms like [Read the Docs](https://readthedocs.org/) and GitHub-hosted content.

 In 2019 and 2020, eth.wiki became the successor to Legacy Wiki, but an enduring community of contributors did not materialize.